Partnerships

 We work closely with the Birmingham branch of the volunteer-led City of Sanctuary movement and regularly attend their monthly board meetings.

-We’re working with the committee to identify gaps in provision, raise awareness, and highlight positive stories in the city.
+We work with the committee to identify gaps in provision, raise awareness and highlight positive stories in the city.

 City of Sanctuary Partnership Board

-Members are the main strategic voices working with asylum seekers, refugees, and EU migrants in Birmingham, as well as of organisations/individuals representing the diversity of migrant experience in Birmingham.
+Members include strategic voices working with asylum seekers, refugees and migrants in Birmingham, as well as organisations and individuals representing the diversity of migrant experience in the city.

-This includes representatives of the council’s commissioned providers, statutory agencies, and voluntary sector organisations and groups.
+This includes representatives from council-commissioned providers, statutory agencies and voluntary sector organisations and groups.